Skip to main content

 And then ten years happened.

-Ten years that included the basement Jasmine just told you about.
-Ten years that included the lost things.
+Ten years that included seasons in a basement when we had nothing.
+Ten years that included lost things we thought we needed.
 Ten years that included three children born into a family that did not yet know how to be one.
 Ten years that included the slow, painful, sometimes embarrassing work of two people learning that the stuff was never what was holding them together.
-Ten years that included both surgeries — his and hers — done quietly, in parallel, under the same roof, by the same Father.
+Ten years that included both surgeries, his and hers, done quietly, in parallel, under the same roof, by the same Father.

-In September of 2023, we renewed our vows.
+On October 5, 2023, exactly ten years later, we renewed our vows.

 The first wedding was what we could afford.
 The second wedding was what we had earned.